-The space is huge, seating up to 2,600 people, with a lower level for selling merchandise, the main level with the stage backed by organ pipers and standing-room floor, and the upper level with balcony seating.
+The space is huge, seating up to 2,600 people.
+The lower level is reserved for selling merchandise; the main level features the stage backed by organ pipers and standing-room floor; and the upper level has plenty of balcony seating.
 And there are bars just about everywhere.

 The theatre seats 2,500 people in its orchestra and balcony.
 It puts on a variety of performances from its 8,000 square foot stage, including concerts, lectures, comedy acts, and Broadway plays.

 4. Chastain Park Amphitheatre